sairam1592/Android_Recipe_Application/README.md

 - Used Jetpack Compose to Populate list of data into the composable UI screen
 - This UI screen can load both a vertical list and also a grid of recipe
 - Snow SnackBar on click of an Item
+- Add Floating Action Button and onClick of it show a BottomSheet

 ## Upcoming Additions:
 - A lot of Jetpack design implementation